 It all depends on the position of the upper body.
 In this type of exercise, you have to make frequent yet controlled movements.

-The deadlift is an difficult movement that squeezes and attacks the legs, hips, and lower back.
+The deadlift is a difficult movement that squeezes and attacks the legs, hips, and lower back.
 In one week, it is too much to ask the body to do dead weights on top of the exercises listed above.

 Plan your training

-Back training is challenging work, so the week’s routine should allow this area to recover well.
+So the week’s routine should allow this area to recover well.
 Training your biceps a day before or after the back would be a mistake.
 If the back is your main objective, you need its muscles for traction movements.

 The posterior deltoids and trapeziums also need to be exercised on a different day from the back.
 These last ones participate, for example, in the military press.